Divine Child High School is a co-ed Catholic high school centered in Gospel values and Christian tradition.

 Step 3: We encourage the students to continue to complete service hours in the community with family and friends through the 2018-2019 school year and document the service projects so that we can all share in their Christian service experience.

 We are confident that our students will make Pledge: Faith in Action even more successful than last year.
-Thank you in advance for your support.
+Thank you for your support.